aliirmak/ML-SHM/README.md

 # ML-SHM
 Using Machine Learning to eliminate temperature variability in SHM applications

-The following order is suggested to run the files:
+The following order is suggested to run the files.
+This pipeline will generate 200 GB of data.
 * Make sure data and eq folder are created with three folders (1, 2, and 3) in them.
 Each folder is related to a damage condition.
 * Download *OpenSees* excecutable file and *tcl/tk* package from http://opensees.berkeley.edu/OpenSees/user/download.php
 * Put the *OpenSees.exe* into folder where you will run the scripts.
 Add *tcl/tk* to path if it is not added already.